oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 based on the set of trust requirements such as trust frameworks it belongs to.

-Other ways of proving Holder Binding MAY be used when supported by the Verifier, e.g., when the Combined Format for Presentation is itself embedded in a signed JWT.
+Other ways of proving Holder Binding MAY be used when supported by the Verifier, e.g., when the Combined Format for Presentation without a Holder Binding JWT is itself embedded in a signed JWT.
 See (#enveloping) for details.

 If no Holder Binding JWT is included, the Combined Format for Presentation ends with